 Garlic smell repels many things but what about trout?

-I have read that trout do like garlic scents but like many things on the internet it doesn’t come from a reliable scientific source and in my opinion trout neither like nor dislike garlic or garlic scents and therefore using garlic as a scent won’t likely increase the amount of trout that you catch.
+I have read that trout do like garlic scents but like many things on the internet it doesn’t come from a reliable scientific source and in my opinion trout neither like nor dislike garlic or garlic scents and therefore using garlic as a scent WILL NOT likely increase the amount of trout that you catch.

 There are a bunch of commercial garlic scents out there that claim that garlic works but I have tried some and I’m still a skeptic.

-The chances are good that if I put garlic scent on a small fly the trout would eat it, but there’s also just as good of a chance that the trout would have eaten that same fly without the garlic scent too.
+The chances are good that if I put garlic scent on a small fly or bait the trout would eat it, but there’s also just as good of a chance that the trout would have eaten that same fly without the garlic scent too.

 Should You Use A Bobber When Trout Fishing?